International rugby league in 2025: Australia women v England in the United States

 This match was initially planned to be Test 1 of a three match women's Ashes series to be concluded in the autumn.
 Originally set to take place in Australia but later switched to England alongside the equivalent men's games.
-At the time of the game, the fixture was no longer being described as part of the Ashes, saw a blowout 90–4 victory in Australia's favour.
+The match, which come the day of the fixture was no longer being described as part of the Ashes, saw a blowout 90–4 victory in Australia's favour.
 In the weeks that followed, criticism occurred as a result of the gulf in performance which highlighted the superior set up that women's rugby league had in Australia compared to England.
 No fixtures of the 2025 Women's Ashes were planned as of 26 March 2025, the date of announcement of the 2025 Men's Ashes; and in the months that followed, doubts emerged over the productiveness of contesting the remaining fixtures.
 The 2025 women's Ashes were officially confirmed as shelved in the International Rugby League's biannual ranking updates in July, with no mention of the proposed fixtures in their fixture preview for the next rankings cycle.

+NB: Match played to Australia's 70 minute rule for women's rugby league.